article

 – Siri: "Sorry, I can't find the song 'Love is the light' in your music history."

 Don’t we all hate when this happens?
-Hopefully, things are going to be much better in the nearby future.
+Hopefully, things are going to be much better in the near future.
 Speech recognition is the ultimate marriage of NLP and AI, bringing us closer to a world where computers can understand and transcribe human speech with ease.
 As for now, it is possible to accurately transcribe spoken words, even in noisy environments or with different accents.

-Fortune Business Insights projects that the global automatic speech recognition market size will reach USD 49.79 billion by 2029.
-It expanded at a CAGR of 23.7% during the forecast period (2023–2029).
+Fortune Business Insights projects that the global automatic speech recognition market size is expected to grow from $12.62 billion in 2023 to $59.62 billion by 2030, at a CAGR of 23.7% during this period (2023-2030).

-OpenAI has introduced Whisper, a cutting-edge AI model that cuts transcription errors by 50%, effectively dealing with accents, background noise, and complex vocabulary.
+One of the multiple сases of speech recognition enhancements is Whisper AI, a cutting-edge AI model that cuts transcription errors by 50%, effectively dealing with accents, background noise, and complex vocabulary.
 It can transcribe in 99 languages and translate them to English.

 It was trained on 680,000 hours of multilingual internet data and includes extensive punctuation support.
 Whisper stands out from earlier OpenAI models like DALLE-2 and GPT-3 as it's open-source and freely available.